 As explained earlier, each Collection corresponds to a SubreadSet Data Set.
-To run an analysis on multiple SubreadSets combined, you first need to run a merge job, then run pbsmrtpipe with the merged Data Set.
+To run an analysis on multiple SubreadSets combined, you can either first run a merge job to generate a single input, or let the pbsmrtpipe job perform the merge automatically.